Experienced Team, Expert Analysis

 Cultural resources projects often recover diverse collections of artifacts and specimens, including items made of clay, stone, shell, metal, mineral, and animal bone, as well as preserved seeds, pollen, and other plant remains.
 Desert Archaeology’s efficient team of in-house specialists brings years of expertise and innovation to a wide range of artifact and biological analyses.

 Decorated ceramics are a key source of the highly refined chronological information that is essential to accurate, cost-effective archaeological research.
 Desert Archaeology’s specialists have made significant refinements to both the Tucson Basin and Phoenix Basin ceramic typologies, resulting in much finer chronological resolution than was possible before and major new insights into social change in the past.

-R. Jane Sliva has been Desert Archaeology’s lead flaked stone analyst since 1994.
-Our analyses record a range of technical and design data from stone tools, the raw materials used to make them, and the waste products generated during their manufacture to investigate the social behaviors, cultural affiliations, and demographics of past peoples.
+R. J. Sliva has been Desert Archaeology’s lead flaked stone analyst since 1994, conducting analyses that record a range of technical and design data from stone tools, the raw materials used to make them, and the waste products generated during their manufacture to investigate the social behaviors, cultural affiliations, and demographics of past peoples.

 Jennifer A. Waters has conducted analyses of faunal materials from sites throughout Arizona since 1996.
 The study of animal bone is essential for reconstructing the diet of past human populations from both prehistoric and historic times, and also answers questions about how people acquired and shared food and the ways they used their environment.